curegit/stylegan-fastapi/README.md

 ## Quick Start: Run the Default Server

-This repository includes the default server configuration with some trained models.
+This repository includes the default server configuration using Uvicorn with some trained models.
 You can try out quickly as below.

 ```sh